Philadelphia’s 105th Thanksgiving Day parade left folks wet but delighted

 Ashley Anders, of Center City, can’t remember missing a Thanksgiving Day parade in her entire 49 years.
 She also can’t remember a Thanksgiving Day when it rained during the entire event.
 She’s attended when it has been 80 degrees and when it was freezing — but never when it was raining.
 Until this year.

 On Thursday, AccuWeather’s forecast of heavy rain proved accurate, but the 6abc Dunkin’ Thanksgiving Day Parade went on and parade veterans like the Anders family showed up ready for a good time.
 And they weren’t disappointed.
-Balloons, floats, marching bands, and dancers took to the streets, warming the hearts of thousands of stalwart fans as the nation’s oldest Thanksgiving Day parade set off for the 105th time.
+Balloons, floats, marching bands, and dancers took to the streets, warming the hearts of thousands of stalwart fans as the nation’s oldest Thanksgiving Day parade set off for its 105th year.

 “It’s a party marching through the city,” 6abc meteorologist Karen Rogers said on TV during the parade’s livecast.